waynodiablo/Oystercard/boris_bikes/post_challenges/post_challenge_1.md

   .... stack trace omitted ....
 ```

 Can you imagine what unit tests we might write to support this behaviour?
-Note that moving forward, the walkthroughs will fill in fewer and fewer gaps.
-As you get stuck you'll need to use your problem-solving skills to work out what is going wrong and to get you back on track.
-Try not to get frustrated - the key is to stay calm and work with your pair partner to figure out the logic of what is going on.

 At the moment we don't get the above behaviour in irb.
 The two features we have created contradict each other.
 Either docking stations will start with an initial bike (or bikes), or they will start empty.
 We'll need to make a decision here, perhaps in consultation with the client.
 However, it seems a reasonable assumption that docking stations will start empty, so let's go with that for the time being.
 It implies that we'll need to change our first user story to ensure that there is a bike to hand out to the first user.
 We're making some assumptions about the docking station here, but we are also **defining the code we wish we had**.
 Here's our original manual test, adjusted to dock a new bike initially, to account for docking stations being empty by default: